|Ctrl+F to Search|

 2. Fit for purpose

-2. Prevention over Inspection
+2. Prevention is preferred over Inspection

 3. Continuous Improvement